- Individual Psychotherapy

-- Counselling for Panic and Anxiety
+- Management of Panic and Anxiety

 With a background in midwifery and breastfeeding support, I have a strong interest in the issues people face as they bring children into the world.
 I work with both birth partners who may experience postnatal depression or birth trauma.
 Depression can strike before birth also for either of the birthing couple.
 Surprisingly, depression can also affect those who adopt.
 Anxiety often complicates matters at this time, as people manage the transition to a new and demanding lifestyle.

 The new dad or same sex birth partner can find themselves managing their own feelings of anxiety, depression or even loneliness and confusion as they negotiate the new relationships and the new role, trying to meet the needs of the baby and the birth mother.

 Early parenting is a time when conversation with an experienced counselor/therapist can be very helpful.

 “Every time I thought I’d got it made

 It seemed the taste was not so sweet

 So I turned myself to face me..”

 Receiving an unwelcome or devastating diagnosis (physical or mental)

 Finding oneself isolated & alone for all sorts of reasons